-We focus on men’s mental health all November.
-In this blog, we want to share with you the work we do at the Mental Health Foundation to tackle men's mental health.
+When we consider men’s mental health it’s hard to look beyond the fact that suicide is a leading cause of death for men up to the age of forty.
+We want to share with you the work we do at the Mental Health Foundation to tackle men's mental health.

 How do we address men’s needs?

 Any approach to mental health that’s going to work must be adapted to the audience – one size doesn’t fit all, whether it’s mental health services, campaigning messages, or community resources.
 We’ve been working for over 70 years now to understand what works in mental health and apply research evidence in practice.

 The population with the highest frequency of deaths by suicide is men in middle age.
 If we want to stop men from dying by suicide – and we must – we need to look at what factors affect men’s mental health, and what we can do to enable more men to reach out.
 When they do, they must be able to access and benefit from mental health services that meet their needs.
 Too often that isn’t the case.
 We know that men are less likely to reach out for help.
 So how do we address men’s needs?

 Becoming A Man (BAM) - in schools